ExxistanceDC/Segagaga-English-Translation/README.md

 ### Option 3: CDI Format (Users burning to CD-R for play in a Dreamcast console) - XDelta Patch

 This XDelta patch is compatible with the existing CDI release that has a MD5 checksum of <kbd>0b944cb5e2e07ce817c69c2e4f864816</kbd>.

+Note that the CDI release has reduced movie quality so that it can fit onto a CD-R. The GDI options above are the ideal way to play.

 1. Click the settings icon (appears as a gear), enable 'Checksum validation', and disable 'Backup original file'.
 1. Click the **'Original file'** browse icon and select the original <kbd>Sega Gaga (Japan).cdi</kbd> file.